 The crux of the misunderstanding many CISO’s have about digital risk management is the expansive landscape that digital risk encompasses.
 While other facets of IRM are defined - corporate compliance and oversight or audit management have defined capabilities that a solution must have, digital risk management at present is fluid.
 Where corporate compliance and supply chain risk management are prescribed by the regulations and standards put forth by regulatory bodies, digital risk management is defined by the specific technologies adopted by the organization.
 In that regard, digital risk management represents the point where CISO’s must become proactive in their cyber program.

 The compounding factor that makes digital risk management harder to define in general terms is the way that each industry and organization applies these new technologies and the digital risk that they create.
 Managing risk in digital transformation, for those undergoing that process, is continuous.
-We will explore the typical applications of these technologies and the risks associated as a foundation to build on based on specific use cases.
+We will explore the typical applications of these technologies and the digital risks associated as a foundation to build on based on specific use cases.

 The aspect of digital risk management most closely related to supply chain risk management, third-party digital risk represents the enterprise’s shift from an individual to an ecosystem.
 With the increased outsourcing of periphery tasks and technology, the modern enterprise appears more like an ecosystem - relying more and more on their vendors and focusing on their key differentiators and revenue generators.

 As third-party digital risks bear the closest resemblance to supply-chain risk management, these risks can be approached and mitigated with similar frameworks to the rest of the supply chain.
-Managing risk in digital transformation involving third parties leads to the complexity of third-party digital risk emerges when your vendor risk team starts asking vendors what technology they are using.
+Managing risk in digital transformation involving third parties leads to the complexity of third-party digital risk, which emerges when your vendor risk team starts asking vendors what technology they are using.
 In those cases, use the suggestions for the other five technologies and paradigms to assess your digital supply chain.

 As mobile devices today are more closely related to the computers on our desks, they need to be treated as such.
 We often store as much (sometimes more) information on our mobile devices than on our desktop computers.
-Information security leaders from CIOs to CISOs to Chief Risk Officers must be very scrutinous when assessing the risks associated with mobile devices in their digital risk management strategy, as to mitigate the likelihood and impact of a cyber attack.
+Information security leaders from CIOs to CISOs to Chief Risk Officers must be very scrutinous when assessing the digital risks associated with mobile devices in their digital risk management strategy, as to mitigate the likelihood and impact of a cyber attack.

-The risks associated with big data solutions come from their role in the decision making processes they enhance.
-In most cases, organizations employ an AI solution to aggregate data and deliver insights that are impossible for a human being to provide feasibly.
+The digital risks associated with big data solutions come from their role in the decision making processes they enhance.
+In most cases, organizations employ an AI solution to aggregate data and deliver advanced analytics and insights that are impossible for a human being to provide feasibly.
 As a result, a flaw in the model or training dataset could skew the results and dramatically impact decision making for the organization.
 Whether building a big data solution internally or sourcing from a third party, ensure that this most critical digital asset is secure.
-Read more about securing AI here.

 No “one size fits all" for digital risk management

 When developing a digital risk management strategy, and adopting a solution to aid in the process, flexibility is the highest priority capability.
 From Robotic Process Automation to Artificial Intelligence, the days of checklist compliance are gone.
 As organizations transform and embrace new digital risks, they will start to differentiate at an exponential rate in ways that regulatory bodies are incapable of mandating compliance standards.
 We live in a digital economy, and the use cases vary too widely.
-To survive post-digital transformation, CISO’s must develop a digital risk management strategy that is capable of shouldering the unique combination of risks associated with an organizations combination of new technologies.
-Baseline compliance is no longer sufficient.